- November 17, 2017

 Divide is a character-driven, science fiction action/adventure game with a modern take on isometric adventures of the past.
 Search for clues that reveal new insight into the story, interact with fully realized characters, and combat enemies by hacking out of sight, or launching a direct assault.

-- Beautiful soundtracks and excellent voice acting enhance the immersive experience.
+- Beautiful soundtracks and excellent voice acting that enhance the storytelling experience.

-- Gameplay is hindered by clunky controls and a frustrating combat system, making it difficult to aim and navigate effectively.
+- Gameplay is hindered by clunky controls and requires a controller, making it unplayable for some PC users.

-- The game suffers from significant technical issues, including save data corruption and a confusing interface that complicates objectives.
+- Technical issues, including save data corruption and a confusing interface, detract from the overall experience.

 “Divide dives into an interesting sci-fi story where you play as David, a father in his late 30s, maybe early 40s, who’s looking after his daughter while his wife mysteriously died in a laboratory experiment.”